 We distribute the training over 16 threads and each thread runs batch learning with a batch size of 500.
 The threads share the parameters of the policy network and update synchronously.
 There are 10 updates in one epoch.
 We use RMSProp with a learning rate of 0.001 in all the domains except Predator-Prey ten-agent scenario where we use 0.0003.
 The value coefficient β and discount factor λ are set to 0.01 and 1 respectively.
 The size of each agent's hidden state for LSTM is 128.
 The sizes of original encoded messages and the final messages for decision making are 128.
-2/3 layers of GNNs have been used in practice and shown to work well [3].
+2 or 3 layers of GNNs have been used in practice and shown to work well [4].
 Empirically, we find that two rounds of communication achieve the best performance with comparable training speeds to simpler methods such as CommNet and IC3Net.
-As such, we use two rounds of communication to test the performance of our method in all domains, and the number of heads for the first GAT layer (subprocessor 1) is set to be 4, 4, 1 in Predator-Prey, Traffic Junction and GRF respectively, and the number of heads for the output GAT layer (sub-processor 2) is set to be 1.
+As such, we use two rounds of communication to test the performance of our method in all domains, and the number of heads for the first GAT layer (sub-processor 1) is set to be 4, 4, 1 in Predator-Prey, Traffic Junction and GRF respectively, and the number of heads for the output GAT layer (sub-processor 2) is set to be 1.
 We use one-round communication for efficiency evaluation for fair comparison, and the number of heads for the GAT layer is 1.
 The output size of the GAT encoder in the Scheduler is set to 32.
 We implement our method and baselines on each task over 5 random seeds and average the results.
-We provide our code at https://github.com/CORE-Robotics-Lab/MAGIC.